Skip to Content

 One of the biggest challenges that people on the autism spectrum and their parents face is being misunderstood.
 There are so many misconceptions about autism.

-This leads to judgments towards people on the spectrum as well as their parents.
+This leads to judgments towards autistic people and the parents of autistic children.

-Society as a whole needs to become more aware, and accepting of autistic individuals.
+Society as a whole needs to not only become more aware but become more accepting of autistic individuals.

 Current statistics say 1 in 68 people are diagnosed with Autism Spectrum Disorder.
-This means you probably encounter someone with autism every day and don’t even realize it.
+This means you probably encounter someone with autism more frequently than you realize.

 1. Stimming